WorkplaceJuly 21, 2024 · 7 min read

 Protection Strategies

 The email paper trail.
-After every significant conversation, send a brief written summary: "Confirming the deadline is X and the deliverable is Y — let me know if I'm missing anything."
+After every significant conversation, send a brief written summary: "Confirming the deadline is X and the deliverable is Y. Let me know if I'm missing anything."
 This creates a timestamped record that's difficult to retroactively revise.
-It also, often, modifies behavior: people who know that verbal agreements will be followed up in writing often become more careful about what they agree to verbally.
+It also, often, modifies behavior: people who know verbal agreements will be followed up in writing often become more careful about what they agree to verbally.

 Calibrating outside the dynamic.
 Trusted former colleagues, mentors outside the organization, or people in similar roles elsewhere can provide a calibration point: is this normal, or is something wrong here?
 Gaslighting is most effective in isolation.
 Outside perspective interrupts it.

 Documentation of the pattern.
 Individual incidents can often be explained away.
-A chronological log of specific incidents — dates, what happened, who was present, any supporting documentation — shows the pattern that individual incidents obscure.
+A chronological log of specific incidents (dates, what happened, who was present, supporting documentation) shows the pattern individual incidents obscure.

 Knowing When to Escalate

-Escalating — to HR, to a skip-level manager, to an employment attorney — is a significant decision with real risks.
+Escalating to HR, a skip-level manager, or an employment attorney is a significant decision with real risks.
 Before doing so:

 Know what you're asking for.
-A formal complaint, a documented concern, a request to change a reporting structure — these are different asks with different implications.
+A formal complaint, a documented concern, a request to change reporting structure: these are different asks with different implications.

 Know your evidence.
 Specific, dated, documented incidents are the foundation of any effective escalation.
 Emotional accounts of feeling targeted are not, on their own, actionable.